 Student loan forgiveness approval letters are going out.
 Here's what they mean.

-About 16 million borrowers who had applied for the Biden administration's student loan forgiveness program received letters staring last weekend letting them know that they've been approved for debt relief.
+About 16 million borrowers who had applied for the Biden administration's student loan forgiveness program received letters starting last weekend letting them know that they've been approved for debt relief.

 However, the letter states that a number of lawsuits "have blocked our ability to discharge your debt at present."
 The approvals come after two courts blocked the plan, placing legal barriers before a federal program that had promised to forgive up to $20,000 in student debt for about 40 million eligible Americans.